 Communication is a skill.
 Weight loss is a sensitive topic.
 Combine those two together and you either have a recipe for disaster (involving tears and maybe a slammed door or two), or you have a conversation that can last the entire afternoon regarding the different types of treatments available for weight loss!
 When it comes to weight loss and the vast number of ‘treatments’ out there – does the Atkins diet, keto diet, alkaline diet, or Whole 30 diet sound familiar? – perhaps even an entire afternoon might not be enough to weigh the pros and cons that each weight loss diet can bring.
 And don’t even get started on how long it might take to see results!
-While diets are popular enough, there is one option that hardly gets the coverage it deserves.
+While diets are popular enough, there is one option that hardly gets coverage.
 This option is Saxenda, and it is a prescription medication that aids in weight loss.
 If you’ve never heard of Saxenda before, this article will help you to understand just exactly what it is and how Saxenda can help with weight loss!

 What is Saxenda?